MicrosoftDocs/win32/desktop-src/delivery_optimization/ienumbackgroundcopyfiles-next.md

 ---
 title: IEnumBackgroundCopyFiles Next method
 description: Retrieves a specified number of items in the enumeration sequence.
-If there are fewer than the requested number of elements left in the sequence, it retrieves the remaining elements. ms.assetid: '31E603EC-2684-487D-AB37-4C6A6F661298'
+If there are fewer than the requested number of elements left in the sequence, it retrieves the remaining elements. ms.assetid: 31E603EC-2684-487D-AB37-4C6A6F661298
+keywords:
+- Next method
+- Next method, IEnumBackgroundCopyFiles interface
-keywords: ["Next method", "Next method, IEnumBackgroundCopyFiles interface", "IEnumBackgroundCopyFiles interface, Next method"]
+- IEnumBackgroundCopyFiles interface, Next method
 topic_type:
 - apiref
 api_name: